elcajon-dev/repository-edge/code-server/DOCS.md

 and pre-configured right out of the box.
 This means that auto-completion works instantly, without the need for configuring anything.

+Take a look [here][hassio-addons] if you are looking for the original Code Server Add-on from HA Community Add-ons.

 ## Installation

 To install this Add-On, manually add the HA-Addons repository to Home Assistant